TD99/github-open-in-jetbrains-ide/README.md

 ## Installation (Development)

+1. You can either:
-1. Clone or download this repository.
+    - Clone this repository.
+    - Download the [latest release](https://github.com/TD99/github-open-in-jetbrains-ide/releases/latest) and extract the contents.
 2. Open chrome://extensions/ in your browser.
 3. Enable Developer mode (top-right toggle).
 4. Click Load unpacked.
 5. Select the folder containing this repository.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.